-As a % of Net Assets Amount per Unit (\$)
+Annual Operating Expenses (5) As a % of Net Assets Amount per Unit (\$) Trustee fee (6)(7) 0.12% \$0.012 Supervisory and administration fees (7) 0.00% \$0.000 Depositor and evaluation fees (7)(8) 0.10% \$0.010 Other 0.05% \$0.005 Total 0.27% \$0.027

-0.12% \$0.012

-0.10% \$0.010

-0.05% \$0.005

-0.27% \$0.027

-0.12% 0.10% 0.05%

 - (1) The maximum distribution fee includes an initial distribution fee, the initial sales concession and the creation and development fee to compensate the sponsor for creating and developing the trust.
 The maximum distribution fee is equal to 2.50% of the public offering price per unit.
-Investors are obligated to pay the entire applicable maximum distribution fee, other than for units purchased in Fee Accounts subject to a Wrap Fee. - (2) The price that you pay to purchase units of the trust includes an initial distribution fee and the initial sales concession.
+Investors are obligated to pay the entire applicable maximum distribution fee, other than for units purchased in Fee Accounts subject to a Wrap Fee. - The price that you pay to purchase units of the trust includes an initial distribution fee and the initial sales concession.
 The sum of the initial distribution fee and the initial sales concession is equal to the difference between the maximum distribution fee (maximum of 2.50% of the public offering price per unit) and the creation and development fee.
 Authorized brokers and dealers who are participating in the distribution of the units, other than for units purchased in Fee Accounts subject to a Wrap Fee, will receive a concession of 1.75% of the public offering price per unit at the time such units are purchased.
 The initial distribution fee for units purchased by accounts without the involvement of certain agents or intermediaries aiding in the distribution of units of the trust may be decreased or eliminated.
 Consequently, the price that investors pay to purchase units may differ.
 Because the creation and development fee is a fixed dollar amount regardless of any changes in the public offering price, the percentage and dollar amount of the initial distribution fee and the initial sales concession will vary as the public offering price varies.
-As such, if the public offering price exceeds \$10.275 per unit, the initial distribution fee and the initial sales concession will be greater than the percentage and dollar amount provided above.
-Despite the variability of the initial distribution fee and the initial sales concession, each investor is obligated to pay the entire applicable maximum distribution fee that is applicable, other than for units purchased in Fee Accounts subject to a Wrap Fee. - (3) The sponsor receives the creation and development fee for creating and developing the trust, including determining the trust's objectives, policies, composition and size, selecting service providers and information services and for providing other similar administrative and ministerial functions.
+As such, if the public offering price exceeds \$10.275 per unit, the initial distribution fee and the initial sales concession, each investor is obligated to pay the entire applicable maximum distribution fee that is applicable, other than for units purchased in Fee Accounts subject to a Wrap Fee. - (3) The sponsor receives the creation and development fee for creating and developing the trust, including determining the trust's objectives, policies, composition and size, selecting service providers and information services and for providing other similar administrative and ministerial functions.
 The creation and development fee is fixed at \$0.051 per unit and is paid to the sponsor at the close of the initial offering period, which is expected to be approximately 1 month from the Inception Date.
 The sponsor pays 90% of this fee to the portfolio consultant.
 Units purchased after the close of the initial offering period will not be subject to the creation and development fee.
 Because the creation and development fee is a fixed dollar amount regardless of any changes in the public offering price, the percentage amount of the creation and development fee will vary as the public offering price varies.
 The percentage amount that constitutes the creation and development fee as set forth above is based on a \$10.275 per unit public offering price as of the Inception Date.
 As such, if the public offering price is less than \$10.275 per unit, the creation and development fee will be greater on a percentage basis than the percentage provided above.